solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

 signature.
 Calculation of CUs would be based on the 1 CU / ns convention.
 The secp256k1 ecrecover syscall, which incurs a cost of 25_000 CUs, can be used as a reference point.

+Since precompiles don't incur a flat compute cost like syscalls, this comparison will just serve as a confirmation that the computation inside the precompile is sufficiently efficient.

 This is in line with how previous precompiles for EC group operations and arithmetic were evaluated/benchmarked.